lehtiolab/msstitch/README.md

 Or the analogous process for genes, using median sweeping to get intensity ratios instead of denominators:
-As for peptides above, one can use the --keep-psms-na-quant flag to NOT throw out the PSMs which have isobaric intensity below the mininum intensity (default 0 used here) in any channel
+As for peptides above, one can use the --keep-psms-na-quant flag to NOT throw out the PSMs which have isobaric intensity below the mininum intensity (default 0 used here) in any channel.
+Here we use picked FDR (Savitski et al. 2015 MCP) to define q-values for the genes, for which you need a target and decoy fasta to form pairs.
+The fasta files need to be analogous, i.e. the same order for matching T/D pair genes.

 ```
 msstitch genes -i set1_target_peptides.txt --decoyfn set1_decoy_peptides \
   --psmtable set1_target_psms.txt \
   -o set1_genes.txt \
   --scorecolpattern '^q-value' --logscore \
+  --fdrtype picked --targetfasta tdb.fa --decoyfasta decoy.fa \
   --ms1quant \
   --isobquantcolpattern tmt10plex --mediansweep \
   --keep-psms-na-quant